 In a glassed-in, Art Deco structure, this living plant museum holds cacti, orchids and a two-level tropical rainforest garden.
 Frequent events include gardening seminars and cooking classes.

-Join the throngs of stroller-pushing locals and young hipsters outside and adjacent to Eastern Market on Saturdays and Sundays, when a farmers’ market/crafts fair takes over streets and sidewalks.
+Join the throngs of stroller-pushing locals and young hipsters outside and adjacent to Eastern Market on Saturdays and Sundays, when a farmers’ market and crafts fair takes over streets and sidewalks.
 Among the scores: locally made jewelry, soap and vintage clothing.

 Spring through fall, DC’s Major League Soccer club, D.C.
 United, takes to the pitch in retro surrounds at RFK Stadium.
 Spirited fans sing songs and wave flags as they cheer on the “Screaming Eagles,” and food trucks show up for tailgating outside the stadium.

-Since 1974, Hill types and tourists have been raising their glasses of beer at this wood-paneled slice of Ireland near the U.S. Capitol.
+Since 1974, Hill types and tourists have been raising their glasses of beer at this wood-paneled slice of Ireland inside the Phoenix Park Hotel.
 Nightly live music, a comfort-chow menu and an extensive whiskey list up the appeal.